BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

       driver = true
   ```

+vault - Hashicorp free level Vault server

 ### Setup Hosts file (for computers in a Workgroup, i.e., not joined to a Domain)

 copy role-appropriate hosts file to new computer

+## Security and PKI

+If the role specifies that the computer will be a primary or backup Hasicorp Vault server, run the following steps

+- Create a user under which the Hashicorp Vault server will run (Name cannot exceed 25 characters)

+  - Install-Module Microsoft.PowerShell.LocalAccounts
+  - New-LocalUser -Name "HashicorpVaultServiceAcct" -Description "Runs Vault Server task" -NoPassword # ToDo - if password where will it get the credential from?
+  -

 ## Install Powershell Packages